paulgay/VGfM/data_tools/README.md

 	* `relationships`: array of object couples.
 	* `predicates`, `predicates_all`: predicate label for the relationships containsd in `relationships`.
 In the former, you have only one label.
 In the latter you have a binary vector where predicates_all[p] indicates if predicate p is occurring for this relation.
 	* `roi_idx_to_scannet_oid`: the scannet object id (from the scannet .aggregation.json files).
-	* `split`: whether this
+	* `split`: whether this sample belongs to the training (0) validation (1) or test (2) split.
 * `scannet-SGG-dicts.json`: dictionnary which maps the label ids with the actual words.

 # Preparing the dataset

-To generate this data, the python script `prepare.py` has been used.
+To generate this data from the ScanNet dataset, the python script `prepare.py` has been used.
 In particular, it takes as input:
 * `quadric_file`: this file contains the 3D bbox coordinates
 * `seqdir`: this directory contains the csv sequence file.
 Each sequence file contains the 2D detections for the corresponding sequence.